The Ultimate Vegan Hanukkah Guide

-If you’re like me, you’re extremely excited for the epic feast and celebration that’s just around the corner.
-That’s right, the first night of Hanukkah (aka “Thanksgivukkah,” the best hybrid holiday ever invented) is here.
+The most epic feast and celebration is just around the corner.
+That’s right, the first night of Hanukkah is here!
 To all my fellow vegan Jewish peeps out there (or those of you who just love eating Hanukkah food during the holidays), I hope you’re getting mentally prepared for eight solid nights of family, cruelty-free gifts, and most importantly, vegan food.
 Just to make things a little easier (it’s not like celebrating like a pro for eight straight nights is some easy feat), here are some tips for making this the best vegan Hanukkah EVER!

 Just follow this easy recipe for vegan latkes, then top them with applesauce and vegan sour cream and revel in the perfection.

 1 yellow onion, finely chopped

 How come no one ever talks about kugel?
 It’s delicious and super-easy to veganize (try this classic vegan kugel recipe.)